pajod/gunicorn/docs/source/faq.rst

 names to something a bit more meaningful.
 This will affect the output you see in tools like ``ps`` and ``top``.
 This helps for distinguishing the master process as well as between masters when running more than one app on a single machine.
-See the proc_name_ setting for more information.
+See the :ref:`proc-name` setting for more information.

 Why is there no HTTP Keep-Alive?
 --------------------------------